Icex0/awsleaks/README.md

 # awsleaks

-AWS security scanner — find hardcoded secrets and internet-exposed resources.
+AWS security scanner that finds hardcoded secrets and internet-exposed resources across all regions and 30+ AWS services.

 ## Install